harshnipane/AWS-S3-Bucket-with-Python-boto3-/README.md

 e. click on confirmation message

-f. click next

-g. click download csv file

-h. click done

-i. check in security credentials , access keys status is active
+f. check in security credentials , access keys status is active

-j. sign out
+g. sign out

 Step4.
 On your PC / laptop
 a. create a directory AWS_S3